FirelyTeam/firely-docs/vonk/features/conformanceresources.rst

 * CodeSystem
 * CompartmentDefinition

-If you are :ref:`not permitted <configure_administration_access>` to access the endpoint for the resource you want to manage (e.g. ``<firely-server-endpoint>/administration/StructureDefinition``), Vonk will return statuscode 403.
+If you are :ref:`not permitted <configure_administration_access>` to access the endpoint for the resource you want to manage (e.g. ``<firely-server-endpoint>/administration/StructureDefinition``), Firely Server will return statuscode 403.

-.. note:: You can also do the same interactions on the same resourcetypes on the normal Vonk FHIR interface ``https://<firely-server-endpoint>``.
+.. note:: You can also do the same interactions on the same resourcetypes on the normal Firely Server FHIR interface ``https://<firely-server-endpoint>``.
 This will only result in storing, updating or deleting the resource.
-But it will not have any effect on the way Vonk operates.
+But it will not have any effect on the way Firely Server operates.

 Example
 ^^^^^^^

-To add a StructureDefinition to Vonk
+To add a StructureDefinition to Firely Server
 ::

     POST <firely-server-endpoint>/administration/StructureDefinition